-5. On or about October 25, 2022, Respondent contacted the City of Long Beach Police Department and attempted to influence officers to stop the placement of a mechanical boot on the vehicle of Ingrid Dodd, a professional acquaintance.
+3. On October 25, 2022, Respondent contacted the City of Long Beach Police Department and attempted to influence officers to stop the placement of a mechanical boot on the vehicle of Ingrid Dodd, a professional acquaintance.

-Specifications to Charge I
+As to the Specifications to Charge I

-- 6. Respondent has been professionally acquainted with Ingrid Dodd, who works in public relations, since in or around 2013. - 7.
-On or about October 20, 2022, Respondent sent a text message to Ms. Dodd asking her to call him because he needed advice.
-The next day, Respondent spoke with Ms. Dodd on the telephone about fundraising strategies to help his son construct an adaptable surfboard for disabled children. - 8.
-On or about October 24, 2022, Respondent sent a text message to Ms. Dodd asking if she was available to meet with him and his son that day.
-Ms. Dodd was unavailable, but they tentatively arranged for the three of them to meet the following weekend. - 9.
-On or about October 25, 2022, at around 10:24 AM, Respondent was in his car when Ms. Dodd sent him the following text message: "I'm getting a boot on my car I got tickets near the board walk doing news segments never paid them[.]
+- 4. Respondent has been professionally acquainted with Ingrid Dodd, who works in public relations, since in or around 2013. - 5.
+On October 20, 2022, Respondent sent a text message to Ms. Dodd asking her to call him because he needed advice.
+The next day, Respondent spoke with Ms. Dodd on the telephone about fundraising strategies to help his son construct an adaptable surfboard for disabled children. - 6.
+On October 24, 2022, Respondent sent a text message to Ms. Dodd asking if she was available to meet with him and his son that day.
+Ms. Dodd was unavailable, but they tentatively arranged for the three of them to meet the following weekend. - 7.
+On October 25, 2022, at 10:24 AM, Respondent was in his car when Ms. Dodd sent him the following text message: "I'm getting a boot on my car I got tickets near the board walk doing news segments never paid them[.]
 I can pay now."
 Respondent replied, "Where are you[?]" and Ms. Dodd responded, "[I]'m at pod spa[.]"